EpicOrange/riichi_advanced/documentation/mahjongscript.md

 end
 ```

 Note that this handler will run after any existing handlers for that event.
+To prepend instead of append to existing handlers, see `apply` below.

 ### `define_set`: Define a set for reference in matches